Parthpal/automobile-industry/README.md

 ## PH Automotive Limited
 #### https://ph-automotive.web.app/

-User can see brandwise products
+1.User can see brandwise products
-User can see product details
+2.User can see product details
-User can update product details
+3.User can update product details
-Use can add product in the cart
+4.Use can add product in the cart
-User can login and register
+5.User can login and register